rdylanward/HeatSink/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   I chose red, green and grey accents for the heaters to indicate on, off and disabled states.
+        -   I chose red, green and grey accents for the heaters to indicate off, on and disabled states.
 Off-white was chosen for the background of the heater cards and the sidenav menu.
     -   #### Typography
         -   Montserrat was chosen for its clean design and easy to read style.
 Sans Serif was chosen as the back-up in the event the main font does not load.
 Future changes to typography possible.
     -   #### Imagery